-Woman with a Long Head Scarf: Design for the Cover of International Textiles Magazine (July 1971)
+Woman in a White Dress: Design for the Cover of International Textiles Magazine (August 1985)

-Gouache, watercolour, airbrush and black ink on paper.
+Gouache, watercolour, brush and black ink on paper laid down on board.

 Signed with the artist's initial G at the lower right.

+A fragmentary sketch of a woman's torso and leg in red ink on the backing board.

-368 x 302 mm.
-(14 1/2 x 11 7/8 in.) [image] 424 x 340 mm.
-(16 5/8 x 13 3/8 in.) [sheet]
+328 x 255 mm.
+(12 7/8 x 10 in.) [image]

+355 x 265 mm.
+(14 x 10 3/8 in.) [sheet]

-Throughout his career, René Gruau produced numerous designs for the covers of fashion magazines, notably the publications Vogue, International Textiles and L'Officiel de la Couture et de la Mode de Paris, as well as the men's magazine Club.
-The present sheet is a design for the cover of the July 1971 issue of the magazine International Textiles.
-Gruau produced bold, vibrant cover designs for almost every issue of this trade magazine published between 1946 and 1986.
+Throughout his career, René Gruau produced numerous designs for the covers of fashion magazines, notably the publications Vogue, International Textiles, Sir and L'Officiel de la Couture et de la Mode de Paris, as well as the men's magazine Club, for which he designed several covers in the late 1940's and 1950's.

+This is a design for the cover of the August 1985 issue of the trade magazine International Textiles.
+This was, in fact, among the very last covers for the magazine to be designed by Gruau, who had produced bold, vibrant cover drawings for almost every issue of the monthly periodical since 1946.